 To meal-prep, cook the whole batch as described in the recipe.
 Allow it to cool and then divide it into 5/6 meal prep containers.
 Store in the fridge in an airtight container for up to 5 days.
 Store the parsley separately.

-Since this tuna and pasta bake is so cheesy and comforting, I like to lighten up my side dish by having a Healthy Caesar Salad Dressing without Anchovies (Low Calorie!) or Crispy Smashed Broccoli with Parmesan.
+Since this tuna and pasta bake is so cheesy and comforting, I like to lighten up my side dish by having some salad or veggies.

-Refrigerator:ย You can refrigerate this dish covered or in an airtight container for up to 5 days.
-If you love meal prepping pasta dishes, you should also consider my easy boursin cheese pasta– it never gets old!
+Refrigerator: You can refrigerate this tuna pasta bake recipe covered or in an airtight container for up to 5 days.
+If you love meal prepping pasta dishes, you should also consider my easy boursin cheese pasta – it never gets old!

 Try some sweet recipes after the tuna pasta; Chocolate Tiffin Recipes, Lemon Drizzle Cake Recipe, Simple & Easy Brownies